Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Our Approach

 \section{Our Approach}

-In this section, we present our solution to the problem outlined in \cref{sec:problem}.
-Our approach combines constrained \gls{ccea} with \gls{dt} and \gls{mt} to generate test cases that expose differences in \gls{mr} violations between two versions of an \gls{as}. \Gls{ccea} decomposes the original high-dimensional search into lower-dimensional subproblems, each handled by an independent population, not only enabling parallelism but also increasing the efficiency of the search process~\cite{ma2019survey}.
+\Cref{fig:workflow} presents an overview of our proposed approach, \emph{\acrfull{ours}}.
+Our approach integrates a constrained archive-based \gls{ccea} with \gls{dt} and \gls{mt} to effectively and efficiently generate test cases that expose differences in \gls{mr} violations between two versions of an \gls{as}. \Gls{ccea} decomposes the original high-dimensional search problem into lower-dimensional subproblems, each handled by an independent population, not only enabling parallelism but also increasing the efficiency of the search process~\cite{ma2019survey}.
 Specifically, we cast the problem as a two-population \gls{ccea}: the first population explores source scenarios, and the second consists of perturbations derived from the predefined \glspl{mr}.
+Archive structures store elite individuals from both populations to guide the search toward promising regions of the space.
 Through collaboration, individuals from both populations combine to form complete test cases, i.e., complete solutions, that reveal differences in \gls{mr} violations.
-To guide the search, we use a set of \glspl{mr} that share the same output relation, allowing the search to explore a broader and more diverse range of test cases while ensuring that every candidate test case directly targets relevant relation violations.
+To further guide the search, we use a set of \glspl{mr} that share the same output relation, allowing the search to explore a broader, more diverse range of test cases while ensuring that each candidate test case directly targets relevant relation violations.
+Additionally, constraints ensure that the generated test cases remain as relevant and realistic as possible in real-world conditions.
+Finally, root cause analysis is performed on the generated complete solutions to interpret and explain the observed differences in \gls{mr} violations between the two \gls{as} versions.